cs-melody/Collection/README.md

 # Collection
-Some valuable files and tools.
+Some usefule files and tools.